Justin-Sawyer/recipes-and-deliveries/README.md

 2) Upon ordering a recipe kit, I either:

 	- Want the possibility of being an "anonymous" user.
-That is, should I so wish, I ant to be able to order a recipe kit without having to create an account.
+That is, should I so wish, I want to be able to order a recipe kit without having to create an account.

 	- Want to become a registered user, with my details saved for both making future purchases and for contributing to the growing list of community recipes and blog posts.